OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 ### 6.2 Dynamic vs Static Use Cases

-We see the following usecases for dynamic secrets, amongst others:
+We see the following use cases for dynamic secrets, amongst others:

-- short living secrets (E.g. credentials and/or API keys) for a secondary service that expres the intent for connecting the primary service (e.g. consumer) to the service.
+- short living secrets (E.g. credentials and/or API keys) for a secondary service that expresses the intent for connecting the primary service (e.g. consumer) to the service.
-- short lived integrity and encryption controls for guarding and securing in memory processes and runtime communication processes.
-Think of encryption keys which only need to live for a single session or a single deployment lifetime.
+- short-lived integrity and encryption controls for guarding and securing in-memory and runtime communication processes.
+Think of encryption keys that only need to live for a single session or a single deployment lifetime.
-- short lived credentials which are required to build a stack during the deployment of a service for interacting with the deployers and supporting infrastructure.
+- short-lived credentials that are required to build a stack during the deployment of a service for interacting with the deployers and supporting infrastructure.

-Note that these dynamic secrets often need to be created at the service/technology stack to which we need to connect. to create these type of dynamic secrets, we often need long term static secrets so that we can actually create the dynamic secrets themselves.
+Note that these dynamic secrets often need to be created at the service/technology stack to which we need to connect.
+To create these types of dynamic secrets, we often need long term static secrets so that we can create the dynamic secrets themselves.
 Other static use cases:

 - key materials that need to live longer than a single deployment due to the nature of their usage in the interaction with other instances of the same service (e.g. storage encryption keys, TLS PKI keys)
-- key materials and/or credentials to connect to services which do not support creating temporal roles and/or credentials.
+- key materials and/or credentials to connect to services that do not support creating temporal roles and/or credentials.

-### 6.3 Ensure limitations are in Place
+### 6.3 Ensure limitations are in place

 Secrets should never be retrievable by everyone and everything.
-Always make sure that you put limits in place:
+Always make sure that you put guardrails in place:

-- Do you have the oppertunities to create access policies: make sure that there are policies in place to limit the amount of entitites that can read or write at the secret.
-At the same time: make sure that the policies are written in such a way that they can easily be extended and are not to complicated to use.
+- Do you have the opportunity to create access policies?
+Make sure that there are policies in place to limit the number of entities that can read or write the secret.
+At the same time: make sure that the policies are written in such a way that they can easily be extended and are not too complicated to use.
 - Is there no way to reduce access to certain secrets within a secrets management solution?
-Consider separating the production and development secrets from each other by having separate secret management solutions and then reduce access to the production secrets management solution.
+Consider separating the production and development secrets from each other by having separate secret management solutions.
+Then, reduce access to the production secrets management solution.

 ### 6.4 Security Event Monitoring is Key

 Always monitor who/what, from which IP, and with what methodology is accessing the secret.
-There are various patterns where you need to look out for, such as, but not limitted to:
+There are various patterns where you need to look out for, such as, but not limited to:

 - Monitor who accesses the secret at the secret management system: is this normal behavior?
 So if the CI/CD credentials are used to access the secret management solution from a different IP than where the CI/CD system is running: provide a security alert and assume the secret compromised.
-- Monitor at the actual service requiring the secret (if possible) whether the user of the secret is actually coming from an expected IP, with expected user agent.
-If not: alert and assume the secret compromised.
+- Monitor the service requiring the secret (if possible), e.g., whether the user of the secret is actually coming from an expected IP, with an expected user agent.
+If not: alert and assume the secret is compromised.

 ### 6.5 Ease of Use

-Ensure that the secrets managemnet solution is easy to use, as you do not want people to work around it or use it not effictively due to complexity.
+Ensure that the secrets management solution is easy to use, as you do not want people to work around it or use it not effectively due to complexity.
 This requires:

-- an easy onboarding of new secrets and removal of invalidated secrets.
+- Easy onboarding of new secrets and removal of invalidated secrets.
-- an easy integration with the existing software: it should be easy to integrate applications as consumers of the secret management system.
+- Easy integration with the existing software: it should be easy to integrate applications as consumers of the secret management system.
 For instance: there should be an SDK available and/or a simple sidecar container to communicate with the secret management system so that existing software does not need heavy modification.
 Examples of this can be found in the AWS, Google and Azure SDKs which allows an application to interact with the secrets management solution of the cloud directly.
 Similar examples can be found with the Hashicorp Vault software integrations, as well as the Vault Agent Sidecar Injector.
-- a clear understandig at the organization of why secrets management is important, and which processes need to be followed if it comes to handling secrets.
+- A clear understanding of the organization on why secrets management is important, and which processes need to be followed when it comes to handling secrets.

 ## 7 Encryption